supalukbenz/suparuay-cafe/README.md

 First, You have to run the appplcaition in ...(Your directory).../suparuay-cafe/src/main/java/app/App.java

-When starting the program, you can select an order by inputting the command.
+When starting the program, the program shows Main Menu that you can select an order by inputting the command.
 <img width="353" alt="Screen Shot 2562-05-26 at 18 16 03" src="https://user-images.githubusercontent.com/32286346/58381162-37fb5500-7fe4-11e9-8e7a-cf2a09e9d314.png">

 If input 1, the program will display the coffee items that are available in the shop for you to choose by entering the command.